cwarden45/DTC_Scripts/Nutrigenomics/README.md

 Also, as a matter of personal preference, I like getting my blood drawn by somebody else (you can't look away when you are using a lancet on yourself, and I got light-headed the one / first time that I donated a large amount of blood).
 However, I realize that people with diabetes unfortunately have to do something similar every day (although I thought the volume of blood was less: I have to wait to produce enough blood for 5 large spots for each of these tests).
 Nevertheless, this may be less of an issue for other people.

+Also, I think the other parts of the test are being done by more specialized laboratories.
+For example, I mailed my Food Sensitivity test to *Alletess Medicial Laboratory*, and I mailed my Metabolism test to *Ayumetrix LLC*.
+I support having a centralized system to find more specialized labs / information.
+However, if the analysis is really being done by different entities, I think that should be made more clear (if they deserve a non-trivial amount of credit / responsiblity).

 GenoPalate:
 -----------------